12 Highlights for a Road Trip across Northern Spain

 Main cities to include in a road trip in Northern Spain (5 highlights)

-You can find our recomended tours and gastronomic getaways in our San Sebastian destination page
+You can find other recomended tours and gastronomic getaways in our San Sebastian destination page

 Other gems: There are many other cities worth visiting in northern Spain, but time is scarce.
 Cities such as La Coruña, Vigo and Lugo are unexpected surprises for the traveller.